kuriocity/kuriocity/README.md

 ### Hi there I am Abhishek 👋

-## I'm a Software Engineer @ Stanplus !
+## I'm a Software Engineer @ Red Health !

 - I enjoy building Full Stack Web Development Projects.
 - Work on Mern Stack & Mean Stack but not limited to any technology.
 - I am always looking to collaborate with passionate minds!
 - I enjoy Competitive Programming & Problem Solving.
-- ⚡ Fun fact: I do Music Production and play Piano in spare time!
+- ⚡ Fun fact: I do Music Production (Fl Studio) and play Piano in spare time!

 ### Connect with me: